-Inside/median shoulder - Use 12-foot desirable, 10-foot minimum (left side of traffic)
+Inside/median shoulder - Use 12-foot desirable, 10-foot minimum (left side of traffic) Outside shoulder - Use 14-foot desirable, 12-foot minimum (right side of traffic)

-4.4.4 NCDOT Paved Shoulder Guidance
+NCDOT Paved Shoulder Guidance 4.4.4

 The NCDOT paved shoulder guidance (see Table 4-4) incorporates the findings of an in-depth study of construction, maintenance, safety, operational, and economic issues related directly to the usage of paved shoulders.
 The economics of providing a safe overall highway system were also considered in determining an appropriate level of expenditure for this design feature.
-This guidance is a standardized method developed specifically for the purpose of consistently providing acceptable paved shoulder designs for each roadway classification.
+This quidance is a standardized method developed specifically for the purpose of consistently providing acceptable paved shoulder designs for each roadway classification.